The Route: (Veruda Pula- Mali Losinj – Rab – Cres – Medulin – Brijuni – Vrsar- Veruda Pula)

 We have lauded Croatia’s beauty countless times before and the fact that the country holds great surprises for sailors needs no repeating.
 However, there is still much to be said about the sailing options available for anyone wishing to charter a yacht in Croatia.
 While we may have touched on the southern Dalmatian gems in the past, today we’re concentrating our sailing tips on Istria, a region in the north of the country.
 There is a reason why Istria (Istra to Croats) is heart-shaped: it’s bursting with beauty to share, with little coves and nooks to discover and with enough culture and food to revel in for the whole duration of your sailing holiday.

 To make your life much easier as you sail away on your yacht charter in the beautiful country of Croatia, we’re going to detail the ideal route you should take when visiting Istria.
 It starts and ends with the stunning Veruda Pula.

 Pula is a city that has been conquered, invaded, destroyed and rebuilt more times than should be possible and yet today it stands, a proud witness to the changing times and the force this brings with it.
 Sail into the large harbor and glance up at the Roman Amphitheatre overlooking the entire area.
 It once housed 20,000 spectators and deadly gladiators and even today, spectators can rock the night away with their favorite bands!

-Sail on to Mali Losinj where you will be greeted by a large natural harbour and a promenade.
-Quaint houses reminiscent off Tuscany perhaps will watch on as you make your way slowly through the harbour.
-The area of Losinj will have you smelling of lemons, lavender and olive as you take in the beautiful natural spaces and indulge in their fantastic cuisine.
+Sail on to Mali Losinj where you will be greeted by a large natural harbor and a promenade.
+Quaint houses reminiscent of Tuscany perhaps will watch on as you make your way slowly through the harbor.
+The area of Losinj will have you smelling of lemons, lavender, and olive as you take in the beautiful natural spaces and indulge in their fantastic cuisine.

 source: Thousand Wonders